My Cookie Journey

 Then move your cookies to a wire rack to finish cooling.

-Cookies with oats tend to dry out and become hard if overbaked.
-If they start to get hard after a couple of days, add a piece of bread to your container (not touching the cookies), and they should soften up.
-I store the cookies in an air-tight container, and they should last for about a week.
+Cookies with oats tend to dry out faster than any other cookie.
+A couple of reasons might be overbaking or not storing them in an airtight container.
+If they start to lose their softness, I add a piece of bread to my container (not touching the cookies), and they should soften up.

 Other Oatmeal Cookies